Kensington Cricket Club: 2008–2009 season

 Kensington recruited Aaron O'Brien and Michael Klinger, two first-class interstate players that signed with the South Australian Redbacks.
 Kensington have four members in the Redbacks squad for the 2008/09 season, with Jake Brown and Mark Cleary also securing contracts.
 Former West Torrens, Redback and Australian representative Matthew Elliot also signed with the club after retiring from representative cricket last season.

 Long time servant and playing member of the club, John Palmer Junior was appointed coach for 2008/09 season.
 Jake Brown captained the Browns, taking over from Dean Waugh.

 Kensington played Glenelg Cricket Club at Adelaide Oval on 1 February 2009 in the XXXX Gold One Day Cup Final.
 Winning the toss, Kensington skipper Jake Brown elected to bat and were bowled out for 153 in the 48th over.
 Glenelg overhauled the score in the 41st over with the loss of only three wickets.
 Kensington have now appeared in five One Day Cup finals this decade with a 60% win rate.

-The Kensington A grade side made it through to the XXXX Golde Grade Cup semi-finals after finishing third on the table in the regular season.
+The Kensington A grade side made it through to the XXXX Golden Grade Cup semi-finals after finishing third on the table in the regular season.
 Pitted against 2007/08 season's premiers Woodville Cricket Club.
 Club veteran Jamie Panelli took seven wickets to dismiss Woodville for 80.
 Woodville ended Kensington's season by then bowling the Browns out for 71.